Recovery buddies 'mean so much'

 The buddies who send recovery parcels for support

-Strangers with long-term mental and physical illnesses are being paired up and encouraged to send gifts to one another to stop them feeling isolated.
+Strangers with long-term mental and physical illnesses are being paired up and encouraged to send gifts to one another to stop them feeling so lonely.

+The Instagram group, Recovery Buddy Parcels, matches people with a 'buddy' who has a similar condition to them and who lives near them - people they may not have met otherwise.

 -